-Staff are trained in managing difficult behaviour and restraint of children is only used as a last resort.
+Staff are trained in managing difficult behaviour and physical restraint of children is only used as a last resort.
 Restraint of a child is only used when: a child is at risk of hurting themselves or others; is damaging property or is seriously disrupting the learning of others.
-All members of staff are aware of the regulations regarding the use force by teachers, as set out in DfES circular 10/98, relating to section 550A of the Education Act 1996: The Use of Force to Control or Restrain Pupils.
+All members of staff are aware of the regulations regarding the use force by teachers, as set out in DfE's Use of reasonable force Advice for headteachers, staff and governing bodies, July 2013